hlrs-tasc/julia-on-hpc-systems/README.md

 Since installing from source using, e.g., Spack, can sometimes be cumbersome, the general recommendation is to go with the pre-built binaries unless benchmarked and found to be different.

-This is also the current approach taken at NERSC, CSCS, and PC2.
+* This is also the current approach on NERSC's systems

 *Last update: April 2022*